Self-neglect and Hoarding

 Workers need to understand that people have the right to choose their lifestyle, balanced with their mental health or their capacity to understand the consequences of their actions.

-It can often be a care or risk management issue rather than a safeguarding concern and may require a social care assessment in the first instance.
+It can often be a care or risk management issue rather than a safeguarding concern and may require a social care assessment - although it should be recognised that it will not always be appropriate to refer to the local authority straightaway.
+There may be initial support that other agencies can provide, especially where it appears unlikely that the person has care and support needs.

 NSAB have developed and published Norfolk’s Self-Neglect and Hoarding Strategy, which has more detailed guidance on how to work with and support individuals in this category - Safeguarding Adults Reviews (SARs) frequently highlight self-neglect signs and symptoms as a factor in or indicators of subsequent serious events that have resulted in life threatening consequences, or even death.
 When seen in isolation, self-neglect and/or hoarding behaviours may not give rise to safeguarding intervention.
 However, when viewed alongside other potential risks, a very different picture often emerges.